 Located in the heart of the Garden Route, George is often referred to as the “Gateway to the Garden Route” due to its central location and excellent transport links.
 George has plenty to offer visitors, from its charming old town to its beautiful natural scenery, and friendly people.

-George is named after the British Monarch, George III and is the largest town on the Garden Route and the second largest in the Western Cape.
+Named after the British Monarch, George III, George is the largest town on the Garden Route and the second largest in the Western Cape.
 George serves as a hub for shopping, dining, outdoor adventure and entertainment.
 George is surrounded by the Outeniqua Mountain range, extensive forests, and pristine coastline, and is perfect for outdoor adventure enthusiasts.
 It’s also home to several prestigious golf courses and offers easy access to nearby nature reserves and hiking trails.

 One of the popular attractions in George is the Outeniqua Transport Museum, which celebrates the town’s railway history.
 Visitors can explore vintage locomotives and carriages, as well as learn about the history of the railway in South Africa.
 The Saturday Outeniqua Family Food Market and Redberry Farm are our favourite attractions for families.
 Redberry Farm is a strawberry farm where you can pick your own berries.
 Experience everything strawberry, artisan food stalls, a restaurant, a giant maze, a miniature replica train (for kids of all ages) and outdoor activities at one of George’s favourite family destinations.

-For those seeking outdoor adventure, George is an excellent destination for hiking, mountain biking, and golfing.
+For those seeking outdoor adventure, George is an excellent destination for hiking, mountain biking, trail running, and golf.
 The George Dam is ideal for long walks, mountain bike rides, jogging and paddling.
 The town is also home to several excellent restaurants, cafes, and shops, making it a great place to spend time on your holiday.

 George airport offers a convenient travel option between Cape Town (55 min) and Johannesburg (1 hr 50 min).
 There are several scenic and historic drives in the area.
 The historic gravel Montagu Pass between George and Oudtshoorn (a National Monument since 1972), winds its way up the mountain through the indigenous fynbos and offers breathtaking views.
 The Seven Passes starts in George and goes all the way through to Knysna, offering spectacular views of the forest up close.